 Don't just hold down accelerate

 You need to curb your habit of holding down R2 as far as it goes while playing racing games.
 That won't get you very far in DiRT Rally 2.0.
 Instead, you'll need to learn to play a little more cautiously, using the accelerator and brake with more nuance than just putting your foot down.
-The triggers are analog for a reason -- use the full range to give yourself much more control over your car, particularly on dirt or gravel surfaces.
+The triggers are analog for a reason -- use the full range to give yourself much more control over your car, particularly on loose surfaces like dirt or gravel.

 You don't need to use the handbrake all the time